open-voice-interoperability/docs-archived/technical_masterplan.md

 ### Abstract

-The Open Voice Network is a non-profit industry association, operating as a Directed Fund of The Linux Foundation, and dedicated to the development of technical standards and ethical use guidelines.
-This is an essential step for a technology and an industry that is in its earliest days, and for which user value falls far short of envisioned potential.
+The Open Voice Network is a non-profit industry association dedicated to the communal development and broad adoption of technical standards and ethical use guidelines for the emerging world of voice assistance.
+It is a directed fund of the Linux Foundation, and independently funded and governed.

-We believe that the future of AI-enabled voice will be found in a voice-first, conversation AI world that is multi-platform, multi-modal, multi-device, multi-use, and contextually integrated.
-We also believe that the most significant barrier to the realization of user value in AI-enabled voice is the  lack of trust that users (from consumers to patients to enterprise decision-makers) have in current voice processes and providers.

 The Open Voice Network (OVN) Master Plan is a directional document with high-level design details that lays out the set of open standards needed to realize a trusted, open implementation for voice assistants and related services.